 1. Location matters

-But after a couple of months of working from my bedroom or coach it became a nightmare.
+But after a couple of months of working from my bedroom and/or coach it became a nightmare.
 I rarely left my apartment, I barely moved or ate or drank anything (apart from coffee) – I was not in a good way.